docwire/docwire/README.md

 - **Document Element Extraction**: Extract specific document elements such as paragraphs, headings, and lists, which can then be used to generate embeddings for each element.

-- **Semantic Chunking**: Group related content using the SDK's chunking feature to create contextually rich embeddings that capture the nuances of the document's structure.
+- **Semantic Chunking (planned)**: Group related content using the SDK's chunking feature to create contextually rich embeddings that capture the nuances of the document's structure.

 - **Integration with Embedding Models**: Once the data is preprocessed and structured, you can use [openai::embed](https://docwire.readthedocs.io/en/latest/classdocwire_1_1openai_1_1embed.html) or [local_ai::embed](https://docwire.readthedocs.io/en/latest/classdocwire_1_1local__ai_1_1embed.html) or integrate with your choice of embedding models, such as word2vec, GloVe, or BERT, to generate embeddings that can be used in various NLP tasks.

 - **Enhancing AI/NLP Pipelines**: Embeddings obtained from DocWire SDK can be used to enhance AI/NLP pipelines, enabling more accurate and context-aware applications such as document classification, sentiment analysis, and information retrieval.

-- **Advanced Document Chunking**: DocWire SDK introduces sophisticated chunking capabilities, leveraging metadata and document elements to partition documents into smaller, semantically coherent parts.
+- **Advanced Document Chunking (planned)**: DocWire SDK introduces sophisticated chunking capabilities, leveraging metadata and document elements to partition documents into smaller, semantically coherent parts.
 This feature is invaluable for applications such as Retrieval Augmented Generation (RAG), where the ability to process and retrieve information from specific document segments can significantly enhance the performance of AI models.
 By understanding the structure and semantics of each document, DocWire SDK can intelligently divide content into meaningful units, preserving the context and coherence necessary for high-quality AI interactions.

-- **Semantic Unit Coherence**: The SDK's chunking mechanism is designed to maintain the coherence of semantic units established during partitioning.
+- **Semantic Unit Coherence (planned)**: The SDK's chunking mechanism is designed to maintain the coherence of semantic units established during partitioning.
 This ensures that when a document is sp lit into chunks, each piece retains its contextual integrity, making it suitable for use cases where understanding the flow and connection between segments is crucial, such as in conversat ional AI, document summarization, and topic extraction.

 - **NLP Model Training Data Preparation**: Prepare your training data with precision.
 DocWire SDK's structured content extraction is ideal for preparing datasets for NLP model training.
 By extracting only the relevant sections of text, you can create clean, focused datasets that lead to more effective and efficient model training.

-- **Data Sanitization for AI Safety**: Ensure the safety and integrity of your AI models.
+- **Data Sanitization for AI Safety (planned)**: Ensure the safety and integrity of your AI models.
 DocWire SDK's data sanitization capabilities help prevent the introduction of biased, sensitive, or inappropriate content into your models, safeguarding the quality and reliability of your AI applications.

-- **Customizable Data Cleaning Pipelines**: Tailor your data cleaning process to fit the unique needs of your project.
+- **Customizable Data Cleaning Pipelines (planned)**: Tailor your data cleaning process to fit the unique needs of your project.
 With DocWire SDK, you can build customizable pipelines that automate the cleaning, normalization, and transformation of your data, saving time and reducing the potential for human error.

-- **Seamless Integration with AI and NLP Libraries**: DocWire SDK is designed to work hand-in-hand with popular AI and NLP libraries.
+- **Seamless Integration with AI and NLP Libraries (in progress)**: DocWire SDK is designed to work hand-in-hand with popular AI and NLP libraries.
 Its flexible API allows for easy integration, enabling you to preprocess data within the same framework used for model training and inference.

-- **Enhanced AI and NLP Support**: DocWire SDK is not only a tool for data extraction but also a powerful ally for AI and NLP developers.
+- **Enhanced AI and NLP Support (planned)**: DocWire SDK is not only a tool for data extraction but also a powerful ally for AI and NLP developers.
 With its advanced chunking and semantic unit preservation, the SDK is perfectly suited for preparing data for AI models that require a deep understanding of document structure and content.
 Whether you're working on machine learning, deep learning, or any other AI project, DocWire SDK provides the features you need to ensure your data is ready for the challenge.

 - **Cross-platform**: Linux, Windows, MacOSX, and more to come
 - **Can be embedded** in your application (SDK)